 - Two adjoining halfplexes.
 Halfplexes are popular in California.
 These consist of two buildings that may resemble a duplex but each has a separate parcel number.
 They can be sold separately.

-- Build-to-suit multi generational homes.
-National home builders have recognized the need for multi generational housing and the major players have designed specific multi generational homes.
-Some speciality designs are two residences under one roof, with two kitchens and separately defined spaces for privacy.
+- Build-to-suit multi-generational homes.
+National home builders have recognized the need for multi-generational housing and the major players have designed specific multi-generational homes.
+Some specialty designs are two residences under one roof, with two kitchens and separately defined spaces for privacy.

 A real estate agent can set up private searches for you to receive listings as soon as they come on the market.
 The agent can also arrange for you to tour new home construction sites, too.
 The services of a buyer's agent are typically free to a buyer.
 No doubt, you will find an agent's service invaluable and much easier than going it alone.